 Source: Ministry of Business, Innovation and Employment, '2003-2012 Occupation Data' (prepared for Careers New Zealand), 2012.

-Pay for counsellors varies depending on employer, qualifications, and experience:
+Pay for counsellors varies depending on their employer, qualifications and experience.

-- Senior counsellors with supervisory or managerial responsibilities can earn up to $80,000.
+- Senior counsellors with extra responsibilities can earn up to $99,000.

-Pay for self-employed counsellors depends on the success of their business and the amount of hours they work.
+Forty percent of counsellors are self-employed.
+Their income depends on the success of their business and the number of hours they work.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)